gravitational/teleport/docs/5.0/application-access.md

 # Teleport Application Access

 ## Introduction
-Teleport Application Access has been designed to provide secure access to internal dashboards and applications.
-Building on Teleports strong foundations of security and identity.
+Teleport Application Access has been designed to provide secure access to internal dashboards and applications, building on Teleport's strong foundations of security and identity.
 You can now put applications onto the internet safely and securely.

 You can secure any web application using application access:

 * Internal control panels
 * Wikis / Tooling that's only available on the VPN.
 * Infra dashboards - Kubernetes, Grafana
-* Developer tools, such as Jenkins, Gitlab or Ops genie
+* Developer tools, such as Jenkins, Gitlab or Opsgenie
 #### Hardware Requirements
 [How it works](https://gravitational.com/teleport/how-it-works/) page will give you a good overview of the setup.